spenwall/alexa-radarr/README.md

 # Radarr Alexa Skill

 This is a simple skill you can add to your own account and use on your Echos to add movies to Radarr.
 Simply say "Alexa ask radar to add The Matrix".
-It will then return some results asking if you "Would like to add The Matrix Resurections from 2021".
+It will then return some results asking if you would like to add for example "The Matrix Resurrections from 2021".
 If you answer yes it will add the movie to Radarr.
-If you answer no it will go to the next movie on the list eg "Would you like to add The Matrix from 1999".
+If you answer no it will go to the next movie on the list eg. "The Matrix from 1999".

 ## Installation
 ### 1. Create an Alexa skill